 A religion based on the teachings of Buddha is Buddhism.
 It is a religion that doesn’t force you to believe in anything yet you need to have some faith.
 It doesn’t ask you to change anything about yourself, yet your perception and state of mind change.
-People often wonder how to become Buddhist because they have seen numerous people walking on the Buddhist path and succeeding.
+People often wonder how to become a Buddhist or how to become a Buddhist monk because they have seen numerous people walking on the Buddhist path and succeeding.
 This success is not measured based on materials or money, it is solely measured based on peace of mind.

 Buddhist teachings are considered to eradicate your suffering and fill your life with bliss and peace.
 But, do not take it as some magic pill that is going to overnight bring the transformation for you.
 It is you who have to work towards it.
 It is you who have to understand Budhha’s teachings and then implement them one by one in your life to see the results.